Visayan bulbul

 The Visayan bulbul (Hypsipetes guimarasensis) or Steere's bulbul, is a songbird species in the bulbul family, Pycnonotidae.

 It is endemic to the western Visayas in the Philippines.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
 Until 2010, it was considered to be a subspecies of the Philippine bulbul.

 Description and taxonomy

 The Visayan bulbul was originally described in the genus Iole and has also been classified by some authorities as a separate species in the genus Ixos.
 Until 2010, it was considered to be a subspecies of the Philippine bulbul but others still maintain that this is just a sub-species.

-EBird describes the bird as "A medium-sized bird of lowland and montane forest and more open wooded areas in the west-central Philippines.
-Dark brown above with a grayish-brown streaked crown, a white belly, white under the base of the tail, and a warm reddish-brown throat and chest.
-Somewhat similar to Negros jungle-flycatcher and White-vented whistler but considerably bigger, with a longer bill and no white throat.
-Song is a metallic up-and-down melody ending in a jumble.
-Also gives some screeching calls."

 Ecology and behavior

 Not much is known about this newly separated species.
 It is believed to be similar to the Philippine bulbul which is a generalist feeding on fruits, flowers and insects.
 Usually found singly or in pairs foraging the understorey and the canopy.

 The Philippine bulbul has been recorded breeding from January to July.
 Nest has been described as cup-shaped made of mixed grasses, roots, twigs and leaves all woven together with spider webs and coocoon silk.
 Clutch size is 2 to 3 eggs.